hunter-teacher-cert/work_csci70900-dwayneglevene/Meth1/Portfolio/portfolioLessonPlan_2.md

 **Do now:** What does the floor() function do in p5?

 # Mini Lesson

+            ** Yesterday **
+* We will be creating a fortune teller in p5
+- You will make an array for your different fortunes, one for your colors, and another for your the size of text of each fortune
+- This will then allow for a random fortune,color and size everytime your press play *

+            **Today **
 When adding text to a P5 sketch, use these in function draw:

 fill(); //sets text color